 Edward Soro is a VOU dancer of enormous energy and enthusiasm.
 He started dancing with the company in 2008 and since then he has toured with the company to Australia, New Zealand, India, China, PNG, the Solomon Islands, Guam, England, Scotland, France, Slovenia, Spain, Latvia and Lithuania.

 After graduating from the University of the South Pacific in Finance and Management and working for a prominent bank in Suva, Edward soon came to his senses and decided to quit his bank job and pursue his passion for dance full time with VOU.

 Since then he has taught with the VOU School and choreographed for the company but his most treasured accomplishment was travelling around the rural areas of Fiji learning and documenting traditional Fijian Chants and Dances.
 Edward has completed his Post-Graduate Diploma in Dance Studies at the University of Auckland and wants to go on to do his Masters in Fijian meke.
 He strongly advocates for the youth of Fiji to learn and take pride in their unique individual meke because if the younger generation choose not to learn and engage with their culture this treasured cultural knowledge will become extinct.

 Edward is married to VOU Member Sachiko Soro and they have two babies, Rasa and Yasi.

-Rusiate’s personal story is an example of how dance can revolutionize a life and be a blessing for a whole family.
+Rusiate’s personal story is an example of how dance can revolutionise a life and be a blessing for a whole family.
 Rusi is from the village of Colo-I- Suva, he is from a single parent family and has three younger sisters.
 When he was only 13 years old his mother could not afford to send both him and his sisters to school.